cobraa9/Network_Scanner_1.0.0/README.md

 ## Overview 🛡️

-The **Network Scanner Tool** is a Python-based cybersecurity tool designed to scan networks, detect open ports, identify running services, and assess potential vulnerabilities.
-This tool is ideal for cybersecurity researchers, and network security students who want to analyze their networks.
+The **Network Scanner** is a Python-based cybersecurity tool designed to scan networks and assess potential vulnerabilities.
+This tool is  good for beginners, and network security students who want to analyze their networks.

 # Features 🎯